Skip to article frontmatterSkip to article content

 KIND = "CHUNK_MINMAX"

 Search indexes are unsigned, untrusted derivative data.
 A consumer that trusts a table’s column data MUST NOT, by default, trust the correctness of a search index found in the same file: a tampered CHUNK_MINMAX can cause the consumer to skip chunks that do in fact satisfy a predicate.
 Consumers SHOULD offer a mode that verifies a search index against the column it covers, or that ignores search indexes entirely.
-Producers SHOULD document the provenance of search indexes in the table group’s description when that matters to their users.
+Producers SHOULD document the provenance of search indexes in the table group’s description or in each search-index dataset’s description attribute when that matters to their users.